 Hopefully you have been thinking about all of this during the separation process but if you haven’t here are some tips to get you on your feet and heading toward independence and economic self-sufficiency.

-Make extra money – Baby sit or get a weekend job at a restaurant (free or discounted food for your family) or department store (reduced prices and discounts for clothes and/or household items).
+9. Make extra money – Baby sit or get a weekend job at a restaurant (free or discounted food for your family) or department store (reduced prices and discounts for clothes and/or household items).
 Use your skill to tutor someone as well.
+Finally, sell your diamond engagement ring for some cold hard cash!

 These tips are just the beginning of the process but if you follow them you will be in a better place a year from now.
 No matter how overwhelmed you feel, NEVER give up.
 Though the situation is hard and overwhelming, you have the unique opportunity to create the life you’ve always wanted.